Tom-Nagy/walking-around/README.md

 Issue : The callout button of the hone page is not aligned with the the copyright text.
 Solve :

+Issue : The middle column in activities.html show a gap on very large screens and is not horizontally centered on medium screens.
+Solve : Add some extra padding-left to the div that wrap the content to fix the gap.
+Add an extra classe "col-sm-8" to better fit with the content so that the column is centered horizontally.

 ### Solved